Tag (2015 film): Plot

 She eventually finds her way to a bridge, where a girl tells her to follow her.
 She does, and the two end up in the middle of a marathon run.
 Mitsuko's identity has once again changed to Izumi.
 She passes a mirror, and is once again horrified to see that her appearance has changed from a bloody wedding outfit to a marathon runner's outfit, and a ponytail.
 She eventually finds Aki, Sur, and Taeko, who are all running the race.
 The teachers show up again, as well as the pig head, and they begin chasing the girls, and kicking the other runners out of the way.
 She is then told to take a shortcut, where she finds a cave.

 In that cave, she encounters a group of revenant girls who try to kill her, stating that so long as she lives, they will continue to die.
 She is rescued by Aki, who reveals that they are all in a fictional world being observed by "someone" and that this "someone" will continue to kill everyone else unless Mitsuko, as the "main character", does something to change it.
 Each of the scenarios is a different world, and to reach the final one, Aki says that Mitsuko must brutally kill her by pulling cables from her arms.
-Mitsuko reluctantly does so and a portal opens.

 She finds herself in a lewd city called "Men's World," filled with only men who enjoy a violent 3D survival horror video game called Tag, depicting Mitsuko, Keiko, and Izumi as playable characters.
 She passes out and awakens in a temple where all the girls are showcased like mannequins.
 She finds a decrepit old man playing the game on his TV, showing the various trials she went through, and is horrified to see full-size models of herself, Keiko, Izumi, Aki, and all the other girls.
 The man tells her that she is in the future; 150 years ago, she was a girl he had admired as a fellow student.
 When she died, he took her DNA and that of her friends and made clones for his 3D game.
 A younger version of the old man appears and strips, beckoning her to come to bed with him.
 The old man tells her that this final stage is the fulfillment of his deepest wish: to sleep with her.

 Mitsuko attacks the younger man, screaming at him to stop playing with girls like toys.
 She rips one of the pillows, showering the room with feathers.
 Remembering what Sur said about tricking fate, she commits suicide, to the shock of the old man, who had not made that part of his game.
 Finding herself once again in the beginning of each scenario, she simultaneously commits suicide on the bus, at the wedding, and during the marathon before any of the violent scenarios can begin.
 She then awakens alone in a field of white snow and runs away, realizing that "it's over now".